kyledpreston/LunarAudioPads/README.md

 # LunarAudioPads
-Kontakt ksp scripts for pad design
-{Simple interface with attack and release only}
+{Kontakt ksp scripts for pad design simple interface with attack and release controls only}